Climate Speaks: a youth spoken word program about climate change.

 You must be enrolled in and attending high school in Spring 2019.

 You must live in the New York Metropolitan area.

-You must attend at least two Climate Speaks workshops in March–April 2019, prior to submitting your written application in mid-April.
+You must attend one Climate Speaks workshop in March–April 2019, prior to submitting your written application on April 14.

-All semi-finalists are expected to attend one or more performance training sessions in May 2019, and participate in the auditions for the final round, which will take place at in mid-May (exact dates to be announced).
+All students who continue after the workshop phase are expected to attend one or more performance training sessions in May 2019, and participate in the auditions for the final round, which will take place May 13-15.

-All finalists are expected to attend two or more performance and mentoring trainings in late May 2019, and participate in the final public performance in mid-June (exact dates to be announced).
+All finalists are expected to attend two or more performance training and mentoring sessions in late May 2019, and to participate in the final performance on June 14 at the Apollo Theater.

 How do I apply?

-One original poetry piece focused on climate justice, broadly defined, that can be read aloud in under five minutes.
+One original poetry or rap piece focused on climate change and social justice, broadly defined, that can be read aloud in three minutes.

-One short essay (200 words) that describes your interest in climate change and/or the performing arts, and explains why you’d be a good fit for the Climate Speaks training program and competition.
+One short essay (200 words) that describes their interest in climate change and/or the performing arts, and explains why you’d be a good fit for the Climate Speaks program.